 - A. This policy applies to the collection of all accounts and notes receivable by Tennessee State University.
 The University shall, to the maximum extent practicable, require payment in advance for all services and goods to avoid the creation of receivables.

-- TSU Policy on the Payment of Fees.
+- 1. TSU Policy on the Payment of Fees.
 Requires (with limited exceptions) that all assessed fees be paid in advance by a student before he or she is considered enrolled for any academic term.

 - 2. Types of Receivables.
 Accounts and notes receivable may be generated from programs and activities including but not limited to:

 - a.
 Student loan programs;

 - b.
+Balances arising from non-payment of student fees;

+- c.
 Traffic and parking fines;

-- c.
+- d.
 Library fines;

-- d.
+- e.
 Bad checks;

-- e.
-Contracts:

 - f.
-Property rental;
+Contracts;

 - g.
-Damage, loss, or liability to the institution by others; and

-- h.
-Financial aid adjustments.

-- 3. Security Deposits.
+Property rental; - h.
+Damage, loss, or liability to the institution by others; and - i.
+Financial aid adjustments. - 3.
+Security Deposits.
 The University is authorized to require any person to post a deposit or security bond, or provide appropriate insurance to offset potential obligations to the institution arising from programs or activities. - 4.
 Statute of Limitations.
 Pursuant to T.C.A. § 28-1-113, there is no time limit on the University's authority to collect receivables unless otherwise expressly provided by statute.